GNOME/tinysparql/docs/reference/libtracker-sparql/security.md

 update operation.
 ```

-Tracker HTTP endpoints do not implement any update mechanisms.
+TinySPARQL HTTP endpoints do not implement any update mechanisms.
 D-Bus endpoints
 accessed through the portal from inside a sandbox are likewise read-only.